PrasunaM/Hospitals_CA-MetisBusiness/MVP.md

 #### Distribution of medical centers by counties

 Below map displays the distribution of medical centers by counties.
-Next step is to compare these clusters with population.
+Next step is to compare these clusters with the population distribution.

 ![Tableau County Map](https://github.com/PrasunaM/Metis_Business/blob/0c01c8ada9d89197a2ea147bbc56951f3b67988e/Screen%20Shot%202021-05-25%20at%202.43.59%20PM.png)